Menu

 1. The Boathouse Restaurant - This restaurant is located on the waterfront and offers stunning views of the ocean.
 They serve a variety of seafood dishes as well as a wide selection of cocktails.

 2. Cactus Club Cafe - This chain restaurant is known for their creative cocktails and delicious food.
-They have several locations near Wreck Beach and offer a wide variety of dishes including salads, sandwiches, pizzas, and pastas.
+They have several locations near wreck beach and offer a wide variety of dishes including salads, sandwiches, pizzas, and pastas.

 3. White Spot - This family-owned restaurant is a local favorite and offers a wide variety of burgers, sandwiches, salads, and desserts.